DuncanSchouten/barber-jekyll/_works/cgph.markdown

 ### Outcomes

-Since launch, the new site has seen a **60% increase in online booking inquiries** compared to the same time period in the previous year.
+Since launch, the new site has seen a **60% year-over-year increase in online booking inquiries**.

 ### Link to live site
 [https://cecilgreenpark.ubc.ca](https://cecilgreenpark.ubc.ca)